 - Performance expectation and requirements: in a standard contract of employment, the performance review of the employee is usually inserted.
 These are performance measures for which the employer would hold the employee accountable.
 The production goals and revenue enhancement of the employer should also be included.

 - Termination of employment: the termination of the contract must be in compliance with section 34(1) of the Labour Code.
-The contract of employment must make provisions of the intention of parties to terminate the employment on expiration or otherwise.
+The contract must make provisions of the intention of parties to terminate the employment on expiration or otherwise.
 Thus, a notice of termination must be given by the party of the intention to do so.
 The Court may impose damages against an employer for wrongful termination of a contract of employment.

 In conclusion, a contract of employment defines the relationship that exists between an employer and an employee.
 For a contract of employment to be binding, the parties before signing contract of employment must agree to the contract.
 The purpose of having a contract of employment cannot be overemphasized.
 A well-drafted contract, which clarifies expectations, protects the parties in event of termination, resignation or wage dispute.